 3. To share learnings and best practice across the social housing sector and to key stakeholders to enable the sector to implement positive and impactful changes in how it approaches repairs and maintenance processes.

-To do this, CIH has established a best practice group formed of representatives* from registered social landlords, tenant representation bodies, equality and diversity bodies, and procurement and contracting experts.
+To do this, CIH established a best practice group formed of representatives* from registered social landlords, tenant representation bodies, equality and diversity bodies, and procurement and contracting experts.

-Together, the group will initially define the guiding principles that social landlords should use to inform the co-design and delivery of repairs services and share examples and case studies of how landlords can consult with their residents, staff, and contractors to do this.
-The group will also develop new standards and metrics that landlords could use to measure their progress and enable better board and resident scrutiny of performance.
+Together, the group has worked to define the guiding principles that social landlords should use to inform the co-design and delivery of repairs services and share examples and case studies of how landlords can consult with their residents, staff, and contractors to do this.
+To support its work, the group consulted with a wide range of experts, stakeholders, and residents, including housing associations and local authorities who own and manage social housing.

 Group members